great places to visit off the beaten path.

 Renovations: Most of these railway hotels suffered from lack of funds as first class rail declined and the jet-set era arrived.
 The Grosvenor Hotel (owned now by Guoman Hotels) was one of these hotels that clearly needed modernising.
 However, the owners went a step further and over the last few years not only updated the hotel but effectively fully restored it to be a glamourous place.
 As a Grade II listed building, the guidance of English Heritage was used to help with the restoration so that both the original style and the enhancements made in the 19th Century could be preserved.
 Gold leaf was even returned to the columns in the grand lobby and original white marble pillars were restored.
 Now that the renovations are complete its worth a visit.

 Today: The original first-class railway lounge is now an opulent cocktail bar – Reunion – and well worth a visit.
-The Lounge is a wonderful place to enjoy afternoon tea (with all its formality), and the bar in the Brasserie is a great place to enjoy a drink, coffee or food with its large fireplace and vintage railway posters.
+The Lounge is a wonderful place to enjoy afternoon tea (with all its formality), and the bar in the Brasserie is a great place to enjoy a drink, coffee or food with its large fireplace mantel and vintage railway posters.
 There is also a great Cantonese restaurant on site – the Grand Imperial.

 Location: 101 Buckingham Palace Road (at Victoria Station), SW1W 0SJ